Mahmoud-ghareeb/Extract-dates-from-images/README.md

 we have 2 types of data (image, text)
 1. the images have a shape of (80, 500, 3)
     the images has a big background that has no information so i cropped it and it becomes of a shape (80, 250, 3)
-2. for the text the sequence length is 10 so i just converted the arabic numbers into english numbers
+2. for the text the sequence length is 10 so not preprocessing needed

 # Building The Dataset